Pack3tL0ss/ConsolePi/README.md

 - ovpn_credentials: Credentials file for OpenVPN.
 Will be placed in the appropriate OpenVPN dir during the install.
 This is a simple text file with the openvpn username on the first line and the password on the second line.

   *The script will chmod 600 everything in the /etc/openvpn/client directory for security so the files will only be accessible via sudo (root).*

+- 10-ConsolePi.rules: udev rules file used to automatically map specific adapters to specific telnet ports.
+So every time you plug in that specific adapter it will be reachable on the same telnet port even if other adapters are also plugged in.
+Pre-Configuring this is only useful if you are doing a rebuild and already have a rules file defined, it allows you to skip the step in the install where the rules are created by plugging adapters in 1 at a time.

+- wpa_supplicant.conf:  If found during install this file will be copied to /etc/wpa_supplicant.
+The file is parsed to determine if any EAP-TLS SSIDs are configured, and if so the associated certificate files are also copied to the directory specified in the wpa_supplicant.conf file.

+  The script will look for certs in the following directories (using pi as an example will look in user home dir for any user):

+  1.  /home/pi
+  2. /home/pi/cert
+  3. /home/pi/ConsolePi_stage/cert

+- ConsolePi_init.sh: Custom post install script.
+This custom script is triggered after all install steps are complete.
+It runs just before the post-install message is displayed.

 **1. Automatic Installation**